Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

-Sometimes taking your clothes to a consignment shop or sending them into an online sales shop will make you more money than selling them at the garage sale mentioned above.
+Sometimes, taking your clothes to a consignment shop or sending them to an online sales shop will make you more money than selling them at the garage sale mentioned above.

 8. Pause your gym membership.

-The weather is terrific, so find ways to work out outside instead of heading to the gym.
+The weather is terrific, so find ways to work outside instead of heading to the gym.